Butterfield/Russell Sage Floor Plans

 Fahey & McLane Floor Plans

-Fahey and McLane halls house 205 students in singles, suites, two-room doubles and triples.
+Fahey and McLane halls house 205 students in singles, suites, two-room doubles.
 They sit to the west of Russell Sage and across from the Gold Coast.
 Fahey Hall, the east residence, follows the rhythm of the adjacent buildings, while McLane Hall, the west residence, angles slightly to the north, following Tuck Drive.

 A southwest-facing glass connector between Fahey and McLane offer sweeping views of Tuck Mall and contain the primary social spaces serving the cluster: a commons room, living room, and lounges, as well as kitchens on each floor.